mattdiamond/Recorderjs/README.md

 - **enableMonitoring** - (*optional*) If you want the hear the recorder input live.
 Defaults to false
 - **bitDepth** - (*optional*) Specifies the bitdepth to record at.
 Defaults to 16.
 Supported values are 8, 16, 24, 32.
 If recordOpus is true, this value will be forced to 16.
 - **bufferLength** - (*optional*) The length of the buffer that the internal JavaScriptNode uses to capture the audio.
 Can be tweaked if experiencing performance issues.
 Defaults to 4096.
-- **disableFilter** - (*optional*) Will disable the low pass filter when resampling.
-Can be used if experiencing performance issues.
-Defaults to false.
 - **numberOfChannels** - (*optional*) The number of channels to record.
 1 = mono, 2 = stereo.
 Defaults to 1.
 More than two channels has not been tested.
 - **recordOpus** - (*optional*) Specifies if recorder should record using the opus encoder.
 Defaults to true.
 - **sampleRate** - (*optional*) Specifies the sample rate to record at.
 Defaults to device sample rate.
 If different than native rate, the audio will be resampled using a linear interpolation algorithm.
 If recordOpus is true, this value will be forced to 48000.